tanpinxi/Orbital2020/README.md

 We gathered a group of our 10 friends and walked them through the installation instructions for the web application, and how to launch the webpage.
 We focused on making sure that out solution was easy for users to set up and use, so that they would want to keep using it.
 This is the main point of our product, ensuring the ease of monitoring website usage time so that users will build a sustainable habit.

-2. Survey

-Surveyed friends by posting polls on social media about features that they would prefer to have in a platform like Focus.
-88% responded that the interactive dashboard would be sufficient to understand their website usages, and the remaining 12% shared that they would like to have a pop-up window or reminder that prompts them when they are nearing their self-imposed limit.

 **Key Feedback**

 * Dashboard was intuitive and easy to understand, with a nice user interface.